natanfudge/fabric-docs/docs/Modding-Tutorials/Blocks-and-Block-Entities/blockentityrenderer.md

 - Taking the sine of that to produce a value that ranges between -1 and 1, like a [sine wave](https://www.electronicshub.org/wp-content/uploads/2015/07/11.jpg).
-- Dividing that by 4 to compress the sine wave vertically so the item doesnâ€™t move up and down as much.
+- Dividing that by 4 to compress the sine wave vertically so the item doesn't move up and down as much.

 <!-- end list --->